ceoptimize/GenAI-Crowdsourced-Exercise-Library/README.md

 To populate the NoSQL and Postgres databases with fitness-related data:

-1. Ensure your MongoDB and PostgreSQL services are running, as well as an OpenAI key
+1. Ensure your MongoDB and PostgreSQL services are running, as well as an OpenAI key.
 2. Execute the main script in youtubeapis folder to start the data collection and structuring process:

 ```bash